UpCloudLtd/upcloud-python-api/docs/Server.md

 ## Destroy

-Destroys the Server instance and its IP-addresses.
-However, does not destroy the Storages.
+Destroys the Server instance and its IP addresses.
+However, it does not destroy the Storages.

 ```python